-Use of a third party testing provider is authorized, under the general procedures, of 14 CFR Part §61.33, which gives the FAA Tests discretion in designating the times, places, and persons authorized to officiate tests.
+Use of a third-party testing provider is authorized, under the general procedures, of 14 CFR Part § 61.33, which gives the FAA discretion in designating the times, places, and persons authorized to officiate tests.

-14 CFR Part § 61.35 Knowledge test: Prerequisites and passing grades establishes the specific identity verification requirements examinees must adhere to when applying for an AKT.
+14 CFR Part § 61.35 "Knowledge test: Prerequisites and passing grades" establishes the specific identity verification requirements Examinees must adhere to when applying for an AKT.
 The regulations state that the individual must provide:

-(3) Proper identification at the time of application that contains the applicant's-

-- (i) Photograph;

-- (ii) Signature;

-- (iii) Date of birth, which shows:

-(A) For issuance of certificates other than the ATP certificate with an airplane category multiengine class rating, the applicant meets or will meet the age requirements of this part for the certificate sought before the expiration date of the airman knowledge test report;

-(B) Prior to August 1, 2014, for issuance of an ATP certificate with an airplane category multiengine class rating under the aeronautical experience requirements of §§61.159 or 61.160, the applicant is at least 21 years of age at the time of the knowledge test; and

-(C) After July 31, 2014, for issuance of an ATP certificate with an airplane category multiengine class rating obtained under the aeronautical experience requirements of §§61.159 or 61.160, the applicant is at least 18 years of age at the time of the knowledge test;

-(iv) If the permanent mailing address is a post office box number, then the applicant must provide a current residential address.
+- (3) Proper identification at the time of application that contains the applicant's- - (i) Photograph; - (ii) Signature; - (iii) Date of birth, which shows: - (A) For issuance of certificates other than the ATP certificate with an airplane category multiengine class rating, the applicant meets or will meet the age requirements of this part for the certificate sought before the expiration date of the airman knowledge test report; - (B) Prior to August 1, 2014, for issuance of an ATP certificate with an airplane category multiengine class rating under the aeronautical experience requirements of - §§61.159 or 61.160, the applicant is at least 21 years of age at the time of the knowledge test; and - (C) After July 31, 2014, for issuance of an ATP certificate with an airplane category multiengine class rating obtained under the aeronautical experience requirements of §§61.159 or 61.160, the applicant is at least 18 years of age at the time of the knowledge test; - (iv) If the permanent mailing address is a post office box number, then the applicant must provide a current residential address.

-ATLAS Aviation uses the examinee's name, FTN, DOB, phone number, city, state, zip code, country, and citizenship to create an account, determine test eligibility, and administer the AKT.
-The photo ID is used to verify the identity of examinee.
+ATLAS Aviation uses the Examinee's name, FTN, DOB, phone number, email address, city, state, zip code, country, and citizenship to create an account, determine test eligibility, and administer the AKT.
+The photo ID is used to verify the Examinee's identification.

-ATLAS Aviation collects the TCA's name, work phone number, postal code, country, and work email to create an account and security question/answers such best friend's name and mother's maiden name that is used when a TCA forgets their password.
-Lastly, the system collects FAA employee and contractor's name and email address to create user accounts.
+ATLAS Aviation collects the TCA's name, work phone number, postal code, country, and work email to create an account.
+TCAs also provide a security question and answer that can be used to reset their password.
+Lastly, the system collects FAA employee and contractor names and email addresses to create user accounts.

-The examinee's photo ID, tests results, dates, times and locations of a test is shared with ASH upon request to investigate potential fraudulent activities.
-ATLAS Aviation also shares the examinee's name, FTN, client ID, assessment provider ID, client order ID, and information about the examinee's score and exam (ex. date, title, exam type) with IACRA.
+The Examinee's photo ID, authorization, tests results, test dates, test times, and test locations are shared with ASH upon request to investigate potentially fraudulent activities.

+ATLAS Aviation also shares the Examinee's name, FTN, client ID, assessment provider ID, client order ID, and information about the Examinee's score and exam (ex. date, title, exam type) with IACRA.
 IACRA uses the information to process the airmen certification.
-The FAA has established appropriate data sharing instruments between FAA program offices to document data protection requirements.
+ATLAS Aviation provides the designee number to FAA's Designee Management System (DMS) and DMS then provides the designee's name, account status, expiration date, training date, and authorizations back to ATLAS Aviation.
+The purpose of this sharing with DMS is to facilitate the generation of standardized testing of Aviation Maintenance Technician (AMT) applicants by ensuring DME designees are active and authorized to generate that test.
+The FAA has established appropriate data-sharing instruments between FAA program offices to document data protection requirements.